 Leo Dillon, Martin Gamache, Alex Tait, and Scott Zillmer provided invaluable cartographic advice.
 The following translators generously volunteered their time: Département de Géomatique du Cégep Limoilou (French); Hans van der Maarel, Red Geographics (Dutch); and, Nick Doiron, Satoshi Iida, and Takashi Kinoshita (Japanese); Kacper Jankowski (Polish); Sasha Trubetsky (Russian); and Dennis McClendon, Chicago CartoGraphics (Spanish).
 Thanks to all!

 January 10, 2020

 The Equal Earth Wall Map is made up of point, line, and area features, plus labels, that derive from the following public domain sources.

 Vector base map

-The CIA World Political Map at 1:35,000,000-scale was the primary reference for place names, including country names, capitals, sea and ocean labels, and disputed area notes.
+The at 1:35,000,000-scale was the primary reference for place names, including country names, capitals, sea and ocean labels, and disputed area notes.
 I supplemented the CIA map labels with additional populated places and river names from Natural Earth.